webfeathers/graph-review-system/README.md

   - Track review creation and updates
   - Monitor comments and feedback
   - View points earned and badges awarded
+- Review workflow:
+  - Create and manage tasks for each review
+  - All tasks must be completed before a review can be approved
+  - User-friendly notifications for incomplete tasks
+  - Track task completion status in real-time

 ## Prerequisites